xbench/xbench-file-formats/README.md

 The ApSIC Xbench project file is used to store the settings for the files or directories that must be loaded by Xbench.

-The file format is a UTF-8 XML file and you can cone simply by choosing **File**->**Save** in ApSIC Xbench.
+The file format is a UTF-8 XML file and you can create one simply by choosing **File**->**Save** in ApSIC Xbench.

 Please remember that XML element and attribute names are case-sensitive.